Oxford English Language Teachers' Academy Masterclass

 14.15 - 15.30 Lecture

 We have carefully tailored your social programme to allow you plenty of free time to explore and enjoy Oxford.
-You will also benefit from the services of two programme assistants who will be on hand to offer information as to what’s on and what to see in Oxford and also to help with advice on any weekend trips you may be planning to make.
+You will also benefit from the services of two programme assistants who will be on hand to offer information as to what’s on and what to see in Oxford.
 We have arranged a number of optional social activities (all at no extra cost) during your course which are likely to include the following:

 - Drinks Reception & Welcome Dinner